Funding for Current Students

 Santander has generously provided a travel fund for students of the University who wish to travel to the Iberian Peninsula or Latin America for academic purposes.
 Grants of up to £250 (Iberian Peninsula) and £500 (Latin America) are offered.

-The application deadline for students wishing to apply for a Santander Travel Grant in 2013-14 is 1 March 2014.
-You should send a budget together with a covering letter explaining the nature, purpose and academic value of your trip to the CLAS Administrator, Sam Mather, and ask your supervisor to email a supporting note separately by the same deadline.
-All applications, either retrospective or prospective, must relate to travel in the academic year 2013-14.
+The application deadline for students wishing to apply for a Santander Travel Grant in 2013-14 is 3 March 2014.
+You should send a budget together with a covering letter explaining the nature, purpose and academic value of your trip to the CLAS Administrator, Samuel Mather, and ask your supervisor to email a supporting note separately by the same deadline.

 The Centre is immensely grateful for the support of Antofagasta plc in running the Chile Projects scheme, annually, from 1991, supporting the research of Cambridge students in Chile for over two decades.
 It is with regret that we announce that the scheme will not be running in 2013.